Figuring Out Fat and Calories

 What Are Fat and Calories?

-Fats, or lipids, are nutrients in food that the body uses to build cell membranes, nerve tissue (like the brain), and hormones.
+Fats are nutrients in food that the body uses to build cell membranes, nerve tissue (like the brain), and hormones.
 The body also uses fat as fuel.
 If fats that a person has eaten aren't burned as energy or used as building blocks, they are stored by the body in fat cells.
 This is the body's way of thinking ahead: By saving fat for future use, it plans for times when food might be scarce.

 A calorie is a unit of energy that measures how much energy food provides to the body.
 The body needs calories to function properly.